 9. Prohibition against involvement in administration

-(1) A person who is a council member must not undertake a task that contributes to the administration of the local government.
+(1) A person who is a council member must not undertake a task that contributes to the administration of the local government unless authorised by the council or by the CEO to undertake that task.

 (2) Subregulation (1) does not apply to anything that a council member does as part of the deliberations at a council or committee meeting.

 [Regulation 9 amended: SL 2020/133 r.
-4.]
+4 (disallowed: Gazette 17 Nov 2020 p.
+4250).]

 10. Relations with local government employees